tubchild2/DND_obsidian_vault/Obsidian Vault/NON CAMPAIGN REFERENCES/To-Do.md

 - Redo item cards.
 They should not have designs, as they're exchangeable.
 They should match items in the PC's digital inventories.
 Copy information off the catalogues.
 - Design ability cards for Bjorn
 - Reprint all minis on fine, and securely store them.
+- Make a page for house rules
-- Make a page of DM Reminders so that you don't goof up.
+- Make a page for DM reminders.
 - Restock on tape, folders, index cards

 ### Some time